The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Number Six and his watchdogs

 In the same manner the location Portmeirion had been kept secret until the last episode was broadcast, the identity of the protagonist was not clearly defined.
-The viewers were not given much background information, only in the dialogue-less title sequence the history of the character is revealed in some fragments.
+The viewers were not given much background information, only in the dialogue-less title sequence the history of the character was revealed in some fragments.
 The Prisoner fights for his individuality, but his true name is never mentioned and he, like all other villagers, is only addressed with his number.

 Differences and problems

 Originally Patrick McGoohan only planned to shoot seven episodes, but ITV insisted on a full series of 26.
 At the beginning of production it was agreed to film at least a double figure, of which 13 were finished before the scheduled production holiday in April 1967.
-Meanwhile Patrick McGoohan had gotten an offer from Hollywood which he couldn't refuse: he was given one of the main characters alongside Rock Hudson and Ernest Borgnine in John Sturges' war espionage thriller Ice Station Zebra.
+Meanwhile Patrick McGoohan had gotten an offer from Hollywood which he could not refuse: he was given one of the main characters alongside Rock Hudson and Ernest Borgnine in John Sturges' war espionage thriller Ice Station Zebra.

-While Patrick McGoohan was in the USA filming, one of his best friends and co-workers abandoned him: George Markstein left the team, because he had enough of McGoohan's constant interference and addiction to control - what began as teamwork had become more and more a virtual one-man-show.
+While Patrick McGoohan was in the USA filming, one of his best friends and co-workers abandoned him: George Markstein left the team because he had enough of McGoohan's constant interference and addiction to control - what began as teamwork had become more and more a virtual one-man-show.
 Markstein had the job to coordinate the script writing and after this important position was unoccupied, the remaining authors began to run out of ideas.

 Almost disassembled

-When the shooting of the series was supposed to continue in August 1967, Patrick McGoohan was still in the USA busy with Ice Station Zebra, but the production in England had to continue because the air dates had already been set.
-To waste no more time a special episode was devised in which the mind of Number 6 was transferred into another body, allowing Patrick McGoohan to only appear in a few short scenes which could be shot later after his return.
+When the shooting of the series was supposed to continue in August 1967, Patrick McGoohan was still in the USA, busy with Ice Station Zebra, but the production in England had to continue because the air dates had already been set.
+To waste no more time, a special episode was devised in which the mind of Number 6 was transferred into another body, allowing Patrick McGoohan to only appear in a few short scenes which could be shot later after his return.

 An abrupt ending